Camelonta/Umbraco.Boilerplate-v7/README.txt

 ************************************************************************************************************************************************
----------------------------------------  CAMELONTAS STYLEGUIDE FÖR CSS: https://github.com/Camelonta/CSS ---------------------------------------
+---------------------------------------  CAMELONTA STYLEGUIDE FOR CSS: https://github.com/Camelonta/CSS ---------------------------------------
 ************************************************************************************************************************************************

-======= ANVÄND BOILERPLATE TILL ETT PROJEKT =======
+======= USE BOILERPLATE FOR A PROJEKT =======

-1. Kopiera hela Boilerplatemappen och klistra in den där du vill ha den (använd gärna Branch/tag i SVN så är det bara checka ut sen i nya mappen)
+1. Copy the Boilerplate to a new repository

-2. Döp om allt (mappen + projektet + Assembly name + Default namespace i projektproperties)
+2. Rename everything (the folder + project + Assembly name + Default namespace in project properties)
-	- Gör search n replace på "Boilerplate.Web" -> "KundensNameSpace.Web" (ex.
-"SaljarnasForbund.Web"), (OBS!
-Samma för *.Core + *.Tests), därefter "Boilerplate" -> "Kundens riktiga namn" (ex.
-"Säljarnas förbund")
+	- Search n replace on "Boilerplate.Web" -> "CustomerNameSpace.Web" (ex.
+"MyCustomer.Web"), (the same for *.Core + *.Tests), and "Boilerplate" -> "The Customers Acctual Name"

 3. Byt portnummer (högerklicka på projektet i Visual studio -> Web -> Project Url (skriv in något fint portnummer som rimmar med ditt projekt).
 OBS!
 Sätt portnumret högre än 1024, annars kan man inte öppna projektet utan att vara Admin.

-4. Fixa URL:en i robots.txt
+4. Change the URL in robots.txt

-5. Fixa en snygg defaultbild för sociala medier (se: _Layout -> <meta property="og:image">).
-Finns i img/default-social-share.jpg (1200 x 630) (Jesse kan kirra biffen om du vill)
+5. Make a nice default image for social media (ex: _Layout -> <meta property="og:image">).
+Exists in img/default-social-share.jpg (1200 x 630)

-6. Favicons: Fixa en ikon av t.ex. logotypen som är 260 x 260.
-Generera därefter alla ikoner så att de HAMNAR I ROTEN(!) http://realfavicongenerator.net/ (i ditt lokala projekt kan du ha dem i img/favicons.
-Men LIVE = roten).
-Lägg html i Partials/_Favicons
+6. Favicons: Make an icon of ex the logo (260 x 260).
+Generate all icons in the site root http://realfavicongenerator.net/ (save then in img/favicons for for your local project but copy then to the siteroot for production).
+HTML for this goes in Partials/_Favicons

-SIST: Ta bort denna README :)
+Last but not least: Remove this README :)

-OBS: Ta helst bort mappen "boilerplate" från mediearkivet när du går live.
+OBS: Remove the folder "boilerplate" from media before production (contains some images for testing).

 ====================================================

-===== VID UPPDATERING AV UMBRACO-VERSION =======
+===== UPPDATERING OF UMBRACO-VERSION =======

---- Se till att detta finns i web.config ---
+--- Make shure this is still in web.config ---
  < system.webServer>
  <!-- CACHE-stuff -->
   < staticContent>